Product Tester: How to Get Paid to Test Products at Home

 2. Amazon Vine

 Become the ultimate Amazon insider with this invite-only product testing program.
-Participants receive pre-release new products that a vendor plans to sell at Amazon.
+For Amazon’s product testing panel, participants receive pre-release new products that a vendor plans to sell on Amazon.
+This may include brand name or off-brand product testing.
 Selection for the program is based on the helpfulness of your other Amazon product reviews.

 Beauty and Cosmetics